Location: Gifford, East Lothian, United Kingdom

 Project Director: Murray Cook and David Connolly

-There will be optional visits to the site of a Neolithic house, ruins of 14th century Hailes Castle and the Romano-British fort at Traprain Law.
-There will also be a chance to visit Edinburgh and the newly refurbished National Museum of Scotland.
+There will be optional visits to the site of a Neolithic house, ruins of 14th century Hailes Castle (owned by Earl Bothwell, the third husband of Mary Queen of Scots) and the Romano-British fort at Traprain Law, stronghold of the Iron Age Votadini tribe.

 Project Size: 1-24 participants